godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 Also note that Godot offers many different types of objects called nodes, each with a specific purpose.
 Nodes are part of a tree and always inherit from their parents up to the Node class.
-Although the engine does feature components like collision shapes, they're the exception, not the norm.
+Although the engine does feature some nodes like collision shapes that a parent physics body will use, most nodes work independently from one another.

+In other words, Godot's nodes do not work like components in some other game engines.

 |image1|